 5 Questions to Ask Before You Buy

-1. "How often is this data updated?" — Monthly or real-time is acceptable.
+- "How often is this data updated?" β Monthly or real-time is acceptable.
 Quarterly is borderline.
 Annual?
 Walk away.
 The auto repair shop directory landscape moves too fast for yearly snapshots.

-2. "What bounce rate do your customers typically see?" — If they dodge the question or say "under 5%," they're either lying or they haven't measured.
-Realistic answer for a good provider: 5–10%.
+- "What bounce rate do your customers typically see?" β If they dodge the question or say "under 5%," they're either lying or they haven't measured.
+Realistic answer for a good provider: 5β10%.

-3. "Show me 50 sample records.
-Right now." — Not after a demo call.
+- "Show me 50 sample records.
+Right now." β Not after a demo call.
 Not after I fill out a form.
 Now.
 Anyone who hesitates is hiding bad data behind a sales process.

-4. "Where exactly does the data come from?" — "Premium sources" isn't an answer.
-"We scrape Google Maps listings and cross-reference with business websites weekly" — that's an answer.
+- "Where exactly does the data come from?" β "Premium sources" isn't an answer.
+"We scrape Google Maps listings and cross-reference with business websites weekly" β that's an answer.

-5. "What happens when a contact bounces?" — Credits?
+- "What happens when a contact bounces?" β Credits?
 Replacements?
 Nothing?
 That last option tells you everything about their confidence in their own product.

 Red Flags to Watch For

 Claiming 100% accuracy.
 (Nobody has that.
 Not even close.)
-Pricing that's suspiciously cheap with no explanation of why.
+Pricing that's suspiciously cheap with no explanation.
 Won't show samples without a sales call.
 Vague on data sources.
-No mention of cold emailing compliance anywhere on their site.
+No mention of cold email compliance anywhere on their site.

-One thing I'd add that most guides skip: always run your list through an email validator before you send a single message.
-Even solid lists have dead addresses — a 5-minute verification pass saves your domain reputation.
-And once you've got clean contacts, writing cold emails that actually get responses is a whole separate skill worth learning.
+One thing most guides skip: always run your list through an email validator before you send a single message.
+Even solid lists carry dead addresses β a 5-minute verification pass saves your domain reputation.
+Then, once your contacts are clean, the tool you send from matters just as much.
+Here's a breakdown of the best cold email software for 2026, and a separate one on writing cold emails that actually get responses.

 Yes.
 With caveats.